Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Repeaters as active channel scatterers

 \subsection{Requirements on the repeater}

-To support the vision of repeater-aided massive \ac{C-MIMO} systems, where repeaters are deployed both to improve coverage and to enhance the richness of the channel, repeaters must act as channel scatterers.
-This means that they must have the same properties as ordinary channel scatterers that are naturally present in the propagation environment.
-This makes the repeater a transparent part of the propagation environment, both from the perspective of the base station and from the perspective of the user.
-To act as a channel scatterer, the repeater must satisfy a number of requirements:
+To support the vision of \ac{RA-MIMO} systems, the key aspect is that it must be possible to realize repeaters that have the same properties as channel scatterers present in the propagation environment.
+With the same properties, they would be a transparent part from both the base station and terminal perspective.
+To act as a channel scatterer, the repeater must satisfy the following requirements: